Six Parenting Tips to Prevent Math Summer Slide

-Teachers and parents should resist the temptation to
+Math teachers and parents should resist the temptation to

 approach the situation with a deficit view.

 Telling children that they’re behind stymies the development of a math-positive mindset, because it doesn’t offer a path forward.
 Kids begin to view themselves as lost causes rather than worthwhile causes.
-Further, some research shows that teachers’ (and perhaps parents’) low expectations result in lower achievement.
+Further, some research shows that math teachers’ (and perhaps parents’) low expectations result in lower achievement.

 So, instead of telling kids they need to make up for lost time,